 As with women, early detection of breast cancer is crucial to treatment and survival.
-Men with a family history, such as immediate family members with breast cancer, or a BRCA mutation, should discuss strategies to manage risk with their physician.
+Men with a family history, such as immediate family members with breast cancer, or a BRCA mutation, should discuss how to manage risk with their physician.
 Signs to look for include:

-- Redness or scaliness on the skin and around the nipple
+- Redness or scaliness on the breast skin and around the nipple

 - A nipple that turns inward

 - Nipple discharge, including blood

+- Change in the size or shape of the breast

 - A lump or swelling in the chest or underarm area, typically without pain

 - Puckering or dimpling skin

 - Skin that looks like orange peel

-- Change in the size or shape of the breast